RudderStack Java SDK Reference

 }

-If you pass any custom information in the context object, the SDK automatically merges it with the existing context, except the information contained in library.
+Any custom information passed in the context object is merged with the existing context, except for the library information.

 warning

-To flush your events, the Java SDK supports the flush method.
-It notifies the RudderStack client to upload the events and make sure no events are left in the queue at any given point.
+The Java SDK provides a flush method that notifies the RudderStack client to upload the events and make sure no events are left in the queue at any given point.

 analytics.flush()